craftcms/commerce/docs/order-status-model.md

 # Order Status Model

-Order Statuses are the custom statuses set up in your commerce settings.
-They are not the standard 'status' found on elements, but custom statuses an order can go through after a user completes a cart.
+Order Statuses are the custom statuses set up in your Commerce settings.
+They are not the standard status found on elements, but custom statuses an order can go through after a user completes a cart.

 OrderStatusModels have the following attributes and methods: